GuiPimenta-Dev/cdk-serverless-framework/README.md

     class Output:
         message: str

-Here is an example of how the documentation will appear:
+Here is an example of how the documentation will look like:

 <div style="text-align: center;">
 <img src="https://i.imgur.com/vxAT8Tt.jpg" alt="Swagger" width="900" height="500">